adelinacaramet/funkscala/README.md

-# Learning scala from coursera: https://class.coursera.org/progfun-005/lecture
+# Learning scala

-This repository contains some code snippets from the lectures and the homeworks for each week.
+This learning project is based on coursera lectures: https://class.coursera.org/progfun-005/lecture This repository contains some code snippets from the lectures and the homeworks.